Opinionpedia/opinionpedia/README.md

 List questions with tag
 -----------------------

-Get list of ids of every question tagged with a particular tag.
+Get list of question objects of every question tagged with a particular tag.

 If the tag does not exist it returns an empty array.